Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

-Many real-world networks display high clustering and non-Poissonian degree distributions \cite{newman2003}.
-Scale-free (i.e. power-law) degree distributions have been proposed to be a common phenomenon for many real networks \cite{albert2002}.
-However, the prevalence of scale-free degree distributions in real networks has also been recently disputed in \cite{broido2019}, where it is actually found that scale-free degree distributions are rare and the log-normal distribution provides an adequate modeling fit instead of a power-law distribution.
-A short overview on the prevalence of scale-free degree distributions in real networks can be found in \cite{holme2019}.
+Many real-world networks display high clustering and non-Poissonian degree distributions~\cite{newman2003}.
+Scale-free (i.e. power-law) degree distributions have been proposed to be a common phenomenon for many real networks~\cite{albert2002}.
+However, the prevalence of scale-free degree distributions in real networks has also been recently disputed in~\cite{broido2019}, where it is actually found that scale-free degree distributions are rare and the log-normal distribution provides an adequate modeling fit instead of a power-law distribution.
+A short overview on the prevalence of scale-free degree distributions in real networks can be found in~\cite{holme2019}.
 In light of this differing research on what degree distributions characterize real networks, we argue that testing the behavior of the influence spreading model on random networks that display either Poissonian or scale-free degree distributions is especially justified.

-We created three separate random networks with $1000$ nodes each using the aforementioned Erd\H{o}s-R\'enyi, Watts-Strogatz and Barab\'asi-Albert models.
-All random networks were created using the Python package \texttt{NetworkX} ~\cite{SciPyProceedings_11}.
+We created three separate random networks with $1000$ nodes using the aforementioned Erd\H{o}s-R\'enyi, Watts-Strogatz and Barab\'asi-Albert models.
+All random networks were created using the Python package \texttt{NetworkX} (version 2.4)~\cite{SciPyProceedings_11}.
 The parameters were chosen such that each random network would have roughly the same number of edges.
 The random network $\text{ER}(1000, 0.01)$ contains $1000$ nodes and $4910$ edges.
 The random network $\text{WS}(1000, 10, 0.5)$ has $1000$ nodes and $5000$ edges.
 The random network $\text{BA}(1000, 5)$ contains $1000$ nodes and $4975$ edges.
-All three random networks are connected.
-The networks were created using seed $1729$.
+All three random networks are connected, and were created using seed $1729$.